Research of the Infrared/Submillimeter Group at MPE

 (See also dedicated Galactic Center page)

 Our own Galactic Center is a unique astrophysical laboratory for studying black holes.
 It provides the best evidence for the existence of massive black holes in galactic nuclei.
-Due to its relative proximity, we can study the stellar dynamics in the central parsec around the massive black hole, the composition of the stellar population, and the flaring emission from the immediate vicinity of the massive black hole in unprecedented detail.
+Due to its relative proximity, we can study the stellar dynamics in the central parsec around the massive black hole by tracking individual stellar orbits, the composition of the stellar population, and the flaring emission from the immediate vicinity of the massive black hole in unprecedented detail.

-To this end, we have employed diffraction-limited infrared imaging and spectroscopy, using ESO’s NTT from 1992 to 2002, and the adaptive-optics instruments NACO and SINFONI mounted at ESO’s VLT from 2002 to 2019.
-Recently, we have started using GRAVITY, an interferometer that can simultaneously combine the light of the four 8m telescopes of the VLT, reaching a resolution of around 3 milliarcseconds in the astronomical K-band, and an astrometric accuracy of 30 microarcseconds.
-This has enabled us to detect relativistic effects in the motions of the stars around the massive black hole.
+To this end, we have employed diffraction-limited infrared imaging and spectroscopy, using ESO’s NTT from 1992 to 2002, followed by the adaptive-optics instruments NACO and SINFONI mounted at ESO’s VLT from 2002/2004 to 2019.
+These two instruments have been replaced by ERIS with a high-order adaptive optics system, which we use since 2022.
+Our team has built GRAVITY, an interferometer that can simultaneously combine the light of the four 8m telescopes of the VLT.
+We use GRAVITY since 2017, reaching a resolution of around 3 milliarcseconds in the astronomical K-band, and an astrometric accuracy of 30 microarcseconds.
+This was the key to detect relativistic effects in the motions of the stars around the massive black hole.

 Our work has received the highest possible recognition with the award of the 2020 physics Nobel prize to Reinhard Genzel.